-- 7.6.3 The Medical Diagnostics Form must be submitted with supportive Diagnostic Information if required by World Para Athletics. - 7.7 World Para Athletics may require an Athlete to re-submit the Medical Diagnostics Form (with necessary supportive Diagnostic Information) if World Para Athletics in its sole discretion considers the Medical Diagnostics Form and/or the Diagnostic Information to be incomplete and/or inconsistent. - 7.8 World Para Athletics may consider the Diagnostic Information itself, and/or may appoint an Eligibility Assessment Committee to do so. - 7.9 The process by which an Eligibility Assessment Committee is formed and considers Diagnostic Information is as follows: - 7.9.1 The Head of Classification will appoint an Eligibility Assessment Committee.
+- 7.7 World Para Athletics may require an Athlete to re-submit the Medical Diagnostics Form (with necessary supportive Diagnostic Information) if World Para Athletics in its sole discretion considers the Medical Diagnostics Form and/or the Diagnostic Information to be incomplete and/or inconsistent. - 7.8 World Para Athletics may consider the Diagnostic Information itself, and/or may appoint an Eligibility Assessment Committee to do so. - 7.9 The process by which an Eligibility Assessment Committee is formed and considers Diagnostic Information is as follows: - 7.9.1 The Head of Classification will appoint an Eligibility Assessment Committee.
 The Eligibility Assessment Committee must be comprised of the Head of Classification and at least two (2) other experts with appropriate medical qualifications (as determined by World Para Athletics).
 All members of the Eligibility Assessment Committee must sign confidentiality undertakings. - 7.9.2 If the Head of Classification considers that he does not hold the necessary competencies to assess the Diagnostic Information, he will not participate in the review of the Diagnostic Information, but will assist the Eligibility Assessment Committee. - 7.9.3 The Eligibility Assessment Committee will review the Medical Diagnostic Information provided and will determine if and what additional Diagnostic Information is required, and the purposes for which it is required. - 7.9.4 The Head of Classification will notify the relevant National Body or National Paralympic Committee what Diagnostic Information must be provided on behalf of the Athlete and will set timelines for the production of additional Diagnostic Information. - 7.9.5 Wherever possible all references to the individual Athlete and the source(s) of the Diagnostic Information must be withheld from the Eligibility Assessment Committee.
-Each member of the Eligibility Assessment Committee will review the Diagnostic Information and decide whether such information establishes the existence of an Eligible Impairment.
+Each member of the Eligibility Assessment Committee will review the Diagnostic Information and decide whether such information establishes the existence of an Eligible Impairment. - 7.9.6 If the Eligibility Assessment Committee concludes that the Athlete has an Eligible Impairment with the stated Underlying Health Condition the Athlete will be permitted to complete Athlete Evaluation with a Classification Panel. - 7.9.7 If the Eligibility Assessment Committee is not satisfied that the Athlete has an Underlying Health Condition the Head of Classification will provide a decision to this effect in writing to the relevant National Body or National Paralympic Committee.
+The National Body or National Paralympic Committee will be given an opportunity to comment on the decision and may provide further Diagnostic Information to the Eligibility Assessment Committee for review.
+If the decision is subsequently revised, the Head of Classification will inform the National Body or National Paralympic Committee.